 The Millennium Bridge was designed by architect Sir Norman Foster, Sculptor Anthony Caro and Engineers Arup.
-The bridge was opened on the 10 June 2000, and closed on the 12 June

-2000 following violent and un-predicted movements of the structure during a sponsored walk being carried out over it.
+The bridge was opened on the 10 June 2000, and closed on the 12 June 2000 following violent and un-predicted movements of the structure during a sponsored walk being carried out over it.
 The movement was rectified by placing dampers underneath the bridge.
 The bridge was closed for refurbishment and reopened on the 27 February 2002.
 The bridge has an overall length of 330m, width of 4m and lies at a height of 10.8 m above the River Thames at high tide.
 The bridge's piers are made of concrete and steel and the cables are 120mm lock coiled, with an aluminium decking.
 The construction cost for the bridge was approximately £18m and the modification costs were approximately £5m.

 During its closure and before the refurbishment, the University of Nottingham and Brunel University were allowed to place GPS receivers upon the bridge to gather data to analyse the movement characteristics.
-Figure 3 illustrates the location of the antennas as well as the time of the antennas being placed at the survey points on the bridge.
-Due to the fact that the University of Nottingham only had four Leica SR530 dual frequency GPS receivers at the time, the reference station and the GPS receiver at point B were constantly in place.
-The other two GPS receivers were shared between points A, C, D and E as illustrated in Figure 3.
+Due to the fact that the University of Nottingham only had four Leica SR530 dual frequency GPS receivers at the time, the reference station and the GPS receiver at the midspan were constantly in place.
+The other two GPS receivers were shared between four other points on the bridge.
 These trials were carried out towards the end of November 2000.